Rhetoric of social intervention model: The ideology process

 In the RSI model, ideology arises out of the naming process.
 Human beings create ideology by abstracting from and naming sensed and non-sensed experience.
 The model focuses on the symbolic abstraction process associated with the naming of worldview, relationships, and needs.
 The model refers to these three symbolic subsystems as attention, power, and need.
 Brown proposes that the subsystems are holistically interconnected, so that change in one brings about simultaneous change in the other two.
-Hence, the RSI model provides a systemic, or what Brown later calls an "holographic," approach to understanding social system change.
+Hence, the RSI model provides a systemic, or what Brown later calls a "holographic," approach to understanding social system change.

 According to the RSI model, because ideology, like all names for experience, is abstractive, all ideologies are incomplete.
 Brown theorizes that human beings adhere to an ideology as long as it seems to make comprehensive sense of experience.
 The model predicts that because ideology is always incomplete, adherents will encounter anomalies—experiences that violate or do not fit ideological expectancies.
 Human beings have an inherent need to avoid a sense of chaos or uncertainty, so they must find a way to account for or make sense of the anomalies to maintain a sense of order and meaning in life.
 Thus, Brown argues that the symbolic process by which human beings create and maintain ideology is paradoxically the same process that enables them to account rhetorically for the anomalies.
 He concludes that rhetorical interventions to address anomalies drive social system change.

 The RSI model directs attention to the rhetorical process by which human beings deal with anomalies by focusing on communication patterns associated with the symbolic construction of attention, power, and need.
 Brown views each of these symbolic subsystems as a starting point for analyzing and initiating communication interventions to promote and impede ideological and, by extension, social system change.